North Denver Summer Camps 2026

 Citation Capsule: In families with children under 18, over 60% have all parents working (Bureau of Labor Statistics, 2024).
 North Denver offers four extended-care camp options covering 7 AM to 6 PM: Westminster City Park, Westminster Countryside, Arvada YMCA (both programs), and Commerce City Reunion.

-[ORIGINAL DATA] North Denver is one of the most affordable camp areas in metro Denver.
+North Denver is one of the most affordable camp areas in metro Denver.
 Westminster's $215-$295/week is well below the metro average for comparable programming.
 The Arvada YMCA is competitive too, especially with financial aid.
-Based on our data across 652 metro Denver programs, you'll pay 30-50% less in north Denver than at equivalent camps in Cherry Creek or Boulder (ProjectKidsCamp directory, 2026).
+Based on our data across 652 metro Denver programs, you'll pay 30-50% less in north Denver than at equivalent camps in Cherry Creek or Boulder (ProjectKids directory, 2026).

-Are there any free camps in north Denver?
 The Totus Tuus programs in Thornton and Broomfield are completely free, though they run for only one week each and are faith-based.
 Beyond that, the north suburbs don't have a free city-run program equivalent to Denver's MY Denver Activities, which serves over 40,000 youth annually (Denver Parks and Recreation, 2025).
 The YMCA scholarship is your best bet for reduced-cost coverage.

-What about kids younger than 5?
 Options are limited.
 Skyhawks SuperTots in Thornton is one of the few structured programs that takes kids as young as 2.
 Most rec center and YMCA camps start at age 5.
 For younger kids, you're generally looking at daycare programs with summer activity add-ons rather than traditional camps.

-When does registration open for Westminster camps?
 Westminster Parks and Recreation typically opens summer camp registration in January.
 City residents get priority access, so non-residents should check the Westminster website frequently for their open date.
 Popular sessions can fill within the first few days.
 See our registration timeline guide for metro-wide dates.

-Can I mix and match camps across north Denver for a full summer?
 Yes, and many families do.
 A common approach is using a YMCA or rec center camp as the base for most weeks, then swapping in a specialty week like Skyhawks sports or Totus Tuus.
 Just confirm each program's drop-off and pickup windows so the logistics work.
 Programs with extended care (Westminster, Arvada YMCA, Reunion) give you the most schedule flexibility.

-How do YMCA scholarships work for the Arvada location?
 The YMCA of Metropolitan Denver offers financial assistance based on household income.
 You'll need to complete a scholarship application during registration, typically providing proof of income.
 The discount can be substantial, sometimes covering 50% or more of the weekly fee.
 Contact the Arvada branch directly for current thresholds and availability.
+Part of the Denver Summer Camps 2026 Complete Guide.

 Sources